tramaine-codes/rescript-playground/README.md

 # ReScript Playground

-This project serves as a playground for exploring this [ReScript Programming Language](https://rescript-lang.org/).
+This project serves as a playground for exploring this [ReScript](https://rescript-lang.org/) programming language.

 ## Prerequisites